techidaily/site-win11-tips/source/_posts/methods-to-regain-normal-colors-of-microsoft-shop.md

 Open Microsoft Store again and check if it’s now working.

  If you're encountering a lot of glitches that go away after a restart, you might be leaving your PC on for too long.
-Check out these[reasons why you should turn off your PC every night](https://www.makeuseof.com/reasons-why-should-shut-down-computer/) for some inspiration.
+Check out these [reasons why you should turn off your PC every night](https://www.makeuseof.com/reasons-why-should-shut-down-computer/) for some inspiration.

 ## 2\.
 Check Your Internet Connection

  There might be nothing wrong with Microsoft Store, but you’re simply having an internet connectivity problem.
-If you’re[dealing with an unstable WiFi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) or downloading a large file, Microsoft Store might display a black or white screen.
+If you’re [dealing with an unstable WiFi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) or downloading a large file, Microsoft Store might display a black or white screen.

  If possible, access the store from a different device.
 If everything works as usual, the problem is limited to your computer.